jondot/hygen/content/docs/generators.md

 The `prompt` function gets a data structure with an `inquirer` field you can use.

+For completeness, here is a [a more elaborate use of prompts](https://github.com/jondot/hygen/issues/35) (thanks [@jaykoontz](https://github.com/jaykoontz)).

-You can also skip prompting completely, using custom logic:
+You can skip prompting conditionally using custom logic:

 ```javascript{4,6}
 // my-generator/my-action/index.js